THE NECESSARY MATERIALS

 The goal of this step is to give volume to what is still only a two-dimensional shape.

-First, completely saturate the leather with water.
-The easiest way is to completely immerse the bottle in a basin of water.
-Pay attention to the water temperature!
-It must be hot but not boiling, otherwise you will “cook” your skin...
+First, you need to completely saturate the leather with water.
+The easiest way is to completely submerge the water bottle in a basin of water.
+Be careful with the water temperature!
+It should be hot but not boiling, otherwise you'll "cook" your skin...

 To avoid an accident, it's very simple: dip your hand in it...
 If it's too hot for you, tell yourself that it's also too hot for your leather!

 From the moment you immerse the bottle, small bubbles will form on the surface.
-This is perfectly normal, the skin becomes saturated with water through all its pores.
-The disappearance of these mini-bubbles after a few tens of minutes will tell you that your leather is saturated with water.
+This is perfectly normal; the leather absorbs water through all its pores.
+The disappearance of these mini-bubbles after a few dozen minutes will indicate that your leather is waterlogged.

-Let's move on to shaping, for this you need a rigid template to hold your bottle in place by tightening it only on the sides.
-It is advisable to make wooden contours which will enclose the gourd using clamps.
+Now for the shaping, you'll need a rigid template to hold your water bottle in place by clamping it only on the sides.
+It's recommended to make wooden outlines that will clamp the water bottle using clamps.

-Here is the model used for this bottle.
-You will obviously adapt its size to the size of your own bottle.
+Here is the model used for this water bottle.
+You will obviously adapt its size to the size of your own water bottle.

 Fill the bottle: you can use sand for example, or any other similar element (corn grain, wheat, clean litter, etc.)

-Regularly pack the sand with a stick to give the shape of a gourd little by little.
+Pack the sand down regularly with a stick to gradually shape it into a gourd.

 7. MOISTEN THE LEATHER

-Remember to regularly moisten the leather with a cloth saturated with water during this step.
-It must remain malleable and flexible.
+Remember to regularly moisten the leather with a water-saturated cloth during this step.
+It must remain malleable and supple.

-Fill the bottle little by little and remember to pack the sand well on the sides.
-The gourd will gradually take its final shape.
-Check the profile regularly to check that the filling is well balanced.
+Gradually fill the bottle, making sure to pack the sand firmly on the sides.
+The bottle will gradually take on its final shape.
+Check the profile regularly to ensure the filling is balanced.

-Leave to dry for approximately 24 to 48 hours.
-Visually, the leather will change color and become lighter.
-When touched, it will stiffen and take on a cardboard-like appearance.
+Allow to dry for approximately 24 to 48 hours.
+The leather will visually change color and lighten.
+To the touch, it will stiffen and take on a cardboard feel.

 Once completely dry, empty the sand by turning it over.

-Personally, I add an air compressor to blow out any grains that might get stuck in the seams.
+Personally, I add a blast of air compressor to blow out any grains that might get stuck in the seams.

-The shaping stage is finished, you can move on to wax dipping.
+The shaping stage is complete, you can move on to wax dipping.

 9. BEESWAX DIP

-- Before starting, make sure the work surface is well protected to avoid getting wax everywhere.
+- Before you begin, make sure the work surface is well protected to avoid getting wax everywhere.

 - Protect your hands with gloves or mittens thick enough to avoid burning yourself.

-- Put on a blouse or old clothes that you don't mind damaging.
+- Wear a blouse or old clothes that you don't mind damaging.

 Prepare the amount of beeswax you will need.

-For a volume of 1 liter, count around 250 g of beeswax.
-In my specific case, not having enough wax, I supplemented with paraffin tablets.
-It is easily found on supermarket shelves and is used for making jams at home.
+For a volume of 1 liter, count approximately 250 g of beeswax.
+In my specific case, not having enough wax, I supplemented with paraffin pellets.
+These are easily found on supermarket shelves and are used for making homemade jams.

-Melt your wax or your wax/paraffin mixture in a bain-marie.
+Melt your wax or wax/paraffin mixture in a double boiler.
 Be careful not to burn yourself!

-Monitor the boiling carefully.
-After about ten minutes, your wax will begin to melt, stir using a wooden spoon to homogenize the mixture.
+Watch the boiling carefully.
+After about ten minutes, your wax will begin to melt; stir with a wooden spoon to homogenize the mixture.

 11. POUR THE WAX INTO THE GOURD

-Work quickly, as the wax cools it will harden and risk forming an excess.
+Work quickly, the wax will harden as it cools and may form excess thickness.

 - Fill

-- Cap and turn the bottle 1 or 2 times
+- Close and turn the bottle over 1 or 2 times

 - Empty immediately